,

 We are highly ambitious for our children, irrespective of their background or academic prowess.
 All staff know what their children should achieve at the end of each year and the learning is carefully planned to meet these points.
 All of our pupils are provided with a rich and relevant curriculum, with enhancement activities - including those with special needs and disabilities.

-The 2022-23 curriculum has been evaluated and re-designed following training and is even more bespoke to the school focusing on key concepts and knowledge, global links and diversity.
+In 2022-23 curriculum was evaluated and re-designed following training make made even more bespoke to the school focusing on key concepts and knowledge, global links and diversity.
 The curriculum is blocked into learning units for science, history, geography, art and technology, to ensure emersion in learning and to support memory retention.
 Children will also have weekly MFL, PE, PSHE, RE, computing lessons along with a daily act of worship and daily English and Maths lessons.
+This has been evaluated and further adaptation made for 2025-26 to include golden threads.

 Maths:

-The school uses the White Rose Hub Premium maths scheme alongside Maths Shed to create a bespoke curriculum for St Hugh’s, which is in line with our school policy and reflects the core principles of CPA (concrete, pictorial, abstract) in mathematics.
+The rest of the school uses the White Rose scheme alongside LBQ (Learn by questions) to create a bespoke curriculum for St Hugh’s, which is in line with our school policy and reflects the core principles of CPA (concrete, pictorial, abstract) approach in mathematics.
 We also have a wide variety of resources to support pupils in their learning.
 The curriculum runs from EYFS through to Year 6 to ensure consistency for our pupils.
-Our assessment is also based on White Rose to enable a true reflection of pupils’ capabilities.
+We use Nfer standardised assessments- and we moderate these scores alongside teacher assessments during regular Pupil Progress meetings.

 The school follows the Jigsaw scheme for PSHE with circle time and mindfulness sessions.
 Half-termly sessions are as follows: